QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Preliminaries and Related Work

 \subsection{LLM and LLM Agents}

-\textbf{LLM for Database Tasks.} LLMs are increasingly applied to database tasks like text-to-SQL~\cite{text2sql2}, SQL workload generation~\cite{SQLBarber}, data processing~\cite{dp}, and database optimization~\cite{gptuner,llmidx,gptuner-demo,llmqo,gptuner-record}, with recent work focusing on query optimization~\cite{llm-r2,r-bot,genrewrite}.
-Although these methods show LLMs can understand and modify SQL, the inherent complexity of query rewrite presents substantial challenges.
+\textbf{LLM for Database Tasks.} LLMs are increasingly applied to database tasks text-to-SQL~\cite{text2sql2, codes, omnisql, xiyansql}, SQL workload generation~\cite{SQLBarber, lao2025sqlbarberleveraginglargelanguage}, and database optimization~\cite{gptuner,llmidx,gptuner-demo,llmqo,gptuner-record}, with recent work focusing on query optimization~\cite{llm-r2,r-bot,genrewrite}.
+Although these methods show that LLMs can understand and modify SQL, the inherent complexity of query rewrite presents substantial challenges.

-\textbf{LLM Agents.} The primary advantage of LLM agents over LLMs is their ability to collect feedback from the execution environment (e.g., database execution metrics) and dadapt their subsequent reasoning and outputs accordingly.~\cite{wu2025agenticreasoningreasoningllms}.
-They have proven particularly effective in complex problem solving—for example, SWE‐agent in software engineering~\cite{yang2024sweagentagentcomputerinterfacesenable} and ChemCrow in chemistry~\cite{bran2023chemcrowaugmentinglargelanguagemodels}. \system\ applies this LLM agents methodology to query rewrite by gathering DBMS feedback and adjusting each query candidate accordingly.
-This performs a feedback-aware refinement, enabling reliable and advanced query rewrite that extends beyond predefined rules or the capabilities of standalone LLMs.
+\textbf{LLM Agents.} The primary advantage of LLM agents over LLMs is their ability to collect feedback from the execution environment (e.g., database execution metrics) and adapt their subsequent reasoning and outputs accordingly~\cite{wu2025agenticreasoningreasoningllms}.
+They have proven particularly effective in code generation~\cite{liu2023your,yang2024sweagentagentcomputerinterfacesenable}, automated diagnostics~\cite{d-bot,mdagent,thompson2023large}, and knowledge management~\cite{d-bot,asai2024self}.
+Moreover, collaborative deployments of multiple LLM agents often outperform single‑agent systems on complex reasoning and planning tasks~\cite{multi1,multi2,multi3,multi4}. \system\ applies this multi-agent methodology to query rewrite by gathering DBMS feedback and adjusting each query candidate accordingly.